Shirral/Apple-Victoria/README.md

   ![game outcome section](assets/readme/outcome-section.png "Game outcome section.")

 * **Outcome text section:** A more detailed breakdown of the player's performance, including the information on the amount of apple bins they managed to pick and the percentage of the apples picked that was rotten.
 Based on these two, the flavour text - the supervisor's evaluation - is displayed.
 There are several different outcomes possible for the player to get.
+Scrollable on smaller screens.

   ![outcome text section](assets/readme/outcome-text.png "Outcome text section.")